jonhilgart22/Galvanize-NLP/week_5/5_3_classification_multinomial_bayes/pairs_5_3.md

+Victor and Pranava
+Carles and Anthony

+Jaime and Prashil
+Daniel and Dasha

 Jeremy and Bahman
-Carles and Prashil
+Chau and Mike

-Viviane and Camille
+Camille and Justin
-Dasha and Tracy
+Christiaan and Chip

-Jaime and Aubrey
+Jon and Aubrey
-Joseph and Anthony

-Srinivasa and Pranava
+Srinivasa and Yun
-Justin and Chau

-Jon and Victor
-Mike and Daniel

-Vijeth and Yun
+Joseph and Jonathan
-Christiaan and Luke
+Tracy and Luke
-Chip and Jonathan
+ with Vijeth